melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 spatial scales (north and south of Point Conception) following the design of the Marine Recreational Fisheries Statistics Survey (MRFSS).
-Recent sampling (2004 – present) by the California Recreational Fisheries Survey (CRFS) produces estimates of vermilion landings and discard at a finer spatial resolution.
+Recent sampling (2004 – present) by the California Recreational Fisheries Survey (CRFS) produces estimates of vermilion rockfish landings and discard at a finer spatial resolution.
 Total removals north of Point Conception increased steadily following World War II, peaking in the late 1970s and 1980s with annual removals of 365 mt per year (Figure \@ref(fig:catchES)).
 Recent